BestPickZone

 Skip this if: Skip this if grief is too present right now — this is a memoir about dying.

-Educated is the essential recent memoir.
-Born a Crime is the most enjoyable.
-When Breath Becomes Air is the most profound.
+Educated is the page's strongest answer because it is both gripping story and serious nonfiction.
+Born a Crime is the best crowd-pleaser.
+When Breath Becomes Air is the book most likely to stay with you for years.